JuliaHealth/NeuroAnalyzer.jl/README.md

 ## Requirements

-See [https://neuroanalyzer.org/requirements.html](https://neuroanalyzer.org/requirements.html) for more details.
+See [Requirements](https://neuroanalyzer.org/requirements.html) for more details.

 ## What's next

-This [roadmap](https://neuroanalyzer.org/roadmap.html) of the future developments of NeuroAnalyzer is neither complete, nor in any particular order.
+This [roadmap](roadmap.html) gives an overview of where NeuroAnalyzer is headed.
+It is not exhaustive, and the order of items does not reflect implementation priority.

 ## Performance